Skip to contents

 var.equal

 Logical; assume equal variances?
-Default FALSE (Welch).
+Default TRUE (classical pooled-variance t-test).
+Set to FALSE to use Welch's t-test instead.

 conf.level